tsackton/taelgar/Species/Children of the Embodied Gods/Elves/The Cycle of Generations.md

 ---
-tags: [background, status/unknown]
+tags: [background, status/tim]
 ---
 # The Elven Cycle of Generations

 The elven cycle of generations, know as the *ka*, is the result of elves very long lifespan, but limited time when they can bear children.
-Elves are only fertile for about 30 years, when the roots of Aldanor tie them to the material plane, but can live to be hundreds, or even thousands, of years old.
-This means that each generation is distinct and non-overlapping, and the elves count these, numbering from when the planes were separated and the material plane created.
+Elves are only fertile for about 30 years, when the roots of Aldanor tie them to the [[Material Plane]], but can live to be hundreds, or even thousands, of years old.
+This means that each generation is distinct and non-overlapping, and the elves count these, numbering from when the planes were separated and the Taelgar was created.
 ## *Mela and Leya*

 Each new *ka* begins with the *mela*, when the the Living Tree, [[Aldanor]], puts roots into the material world.
 All elves feel the pull of this connection to Taelgar, as it grows over the first few years of the *mela*.
 An elf experiencing their first *mela* feels a particularly strong pull towards Aldanor, and those who accept this connection are able to bear children, until the *mela* ends.
 Elven children are born only during the *mela*, and as it ends they enter the Dreaming, the 50 year childhood of dreams and magic during which elves sleep for the only time in their lives.